 The most common example of a full-service lease is the traditional apartment lease in the US.
 Residents pay a set rent on a monthly basis with a lease agreement that usually lasts up to a year.
-Landlords pay for utilities such as water and will provide maintenance for anything that breaks in the apartment.
+Landlords make capital expenditures such as water and will provide maintenance for anything that breaks in the apartment.

 Learn how to invest in multifamily real estate:

 What is the difference between a gross lease vs a modified gross lease?

 A modified gross lease is when the tenant agrees to pay for certain building expenses in addition to the monthly rental cost that is included with a full-service lease.
 In contrast, a regular gross lease is when the landlord covers all operative expenses.

 The details of what is covered in a modified gross lease can vary and aren’t necessarily monthly.
 The exact details of what a tenant pays for and when they pay it can be determined by the exact verbiage in the lease agreement.

 As an added benefit to the property manager or owner, a modified gross lease can help offset operating expenses.